Brandonh2011/simple-snake-game/README.md

 ## Concept

 If you have never played snake before, the concept is simple: Eat the fruit to grow in size, but be careful!
-If you run into yourself or run into the walls, you will lose and haave to start over.
+If you run into yourself or run into the walls, you will lose and have to start over.

 You win when you take up the entire board.